SAVE THE DATE FOR 2021 CAMP HEALING TREE! AUGUST 7 & 8

 Please note: At Camp Healing Tree, the safety of our volunteers and campers is our number one priority.
 By completing the volunteer application, you are consenting to a criminal background check, sex offender check and required professional licensing verification.
 Volunteers 14-17 must get a juvenile criminal history check prior to attending Volunteer Training and provide parent/guardian written consent.

-Volunteer Registration is open!
+Volunteer Registration has closed.

 If you have not previously volunteered for Camp Healing Tree, a member of the team will contact you to schedule a face-to-face screening following application submission.

 - Buddy: Supportive role model to campers to which you are assigned.
 Full weekend commitment.
 Must be 18 or older.
 May identify preferred age/gender of group placement.

 - Facilitator: Facilitate grief support activities within a designated group of youth.
 Full weekend commitment.
 Must be 18 or older with experiences in group facilitation.
 May identify preferred age/gender of group placement.

 - Care Team: Provides emotional support to campers and volunteers throughout camp weekend.
 Must be 18 or older with clinical licensure.

 - Runner: Help with camp set up, clean up and assist camp directors in preparation for activities.
 Must be at least 14 with signed guardian permission form.
 Full weekend and shifts available.